lewis-holmes-98/com617group10/README.md

 <img src="/img/example_prediction2.png" width="300">

 # Setup

+## Start the server

+In the terminal, navigate to the server directory:

+`cd server`

+Run `npm install` to install required dependencies
+Run `npm start` to start the app

+## Run the Client
+In another terminal, navigate to the client directory:

+`cd COM617GROUP10`

-1. `npm install`
+Run `npm install` to install required dependencies
+Run `npm start` to start the app

+## Seeding database

-2. `npm run seed` (use `npm run seedProduction` for production database)
+`npm run seed` (use `npm run seedProduction` for production database)

-3. Remove empty space from hashed passwords in database.
+Remove empty space from hashed passwords in database.

 # Using mongodb to store images